FabioPlunser/SWE/README.md

   This project makes use of [pre-commit](https://pre-commit.com) to ensure a uniform coding style.

-  For this to work you have to install `pre-commit` on your system and then execute `pre-commit install`.
+  For this to work you have to install `pre-commit` on your system and then execute `pre-commit install` in the root of this repo.
 After that the pre-commit hooks should automatically run before you commit.

 - Backend